What is Dalcroze?

 Dalcroze Education develops students’ musicality, builds trust in students' musical intuition and awakens the thrill and freedom of student’s unique musical inventions.

 As a precursor to, or together with, private instrumental lessons, Dalcroze Education accelerates musical growth for beginners as well as professionals.

-DSB offers a sequential seven-year dalcroze curriculum starting at age four.
+DSB offers a sequential seven-year dalcroze curriculum starting at age five.

 gradutes Gain a musical competency equivalent to a college-level conservatory freshman.